 Unlike other characters, the revenant exists for specific reason.
 The player should decide on a reason, and communicate it to the Referee (but not, at first, to the other players).
 It is the player’s choice whether to disclose the character’s nature, the details of its past, or any information about the motivating purpose.

-Once a revenant has fulfilled her purpose, she may or may not some revenants grow “weary” and drop off into a short sleep from which they never wake; others, however, seem to be affected much more slowly, losing one point of a randomly selected ability score per week or per month until finally, when one score hits 2, they collapse and die.
+Once a revenant has fulfilled her purpose, she may or may not “die” properly.
+Some revenants grow “weary” and drop off into a deep sleep from which they never wake; others, however, seem to be affected much more slowly, losing one point of a randomly selected ability score per week or per month until finally, when one score hits 0, they collapse and die.
 Finally, some revenants—exclusively those who have successfully fulfilled their original motivating purpose—seem capable of finding a new one (for example, to slay a tyrant or other antagonist, to bring about the downfall of a corrupt empire, or even just to adventure with friends and see the world), and can remain animate indefinitely.
-(According to undead lore, revenants of this type can persist for decades or centuries, only succumbing to death after accumulating so many corruptions that they physically cannot function any longer.)
+(According to undead lore, revenants of this very rare type can persist for decades or centuries, only succumbing to death after accumulating so many corruptions that they physically cannot function any longer.)

 Likewise, if a Revenant fails to achieve her Motivating Purpose in a decisive way, she likely will crumble or die.
-However, she may be able to adopt a new Motivating Purpose, especially if she has formed bonds or connections with other members of the mortal world.
+However, one may (very occasionally) be able to adopt a new Motivating Purpose, especially if she has formed bonds or connections with other members of the mortal world.

 In game terms, the Revenant gains a +1 bonus on all rolls related directly to fulfilling her purpose (because of the power of her desire to do so), but also gains a -1 penalty on all Saving Throws made while not pursuing the fulfillment of her purpose—including Saving Throws to resist new corruptions.
-After a decisive Motivating Purpose failure, the Revenant makes all Saving Throws to avoid Corruption at -5 until or unless she manages to adopt a new Motivating Purpose.
+After a decisive failure in achieving her Motivating Purpose, the Revenant makes all Saving Throws to avoid Corruption at -5 until or unless she manages to adopt a new Motivating Purpose.